Jake McCarthy Player Props: Diamondbacks vs. Brewers

 Jake McCarthy At The Plate

-- McCarthy leads Arizona in OBP (.324) this season, fueled by seven hits.

-- In 44.4% of his nine games this season, McCarthy has picked up at least one hit.
-He's also had three multi-hit games.

-- He has not hit a home run in his nine games this season.
+- He has not hit a home run in his 10 games this year.

 - McCarthy has driven in a run twice this year, but just one in each of those games.